Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-Each call to this API steps the playback to the next unit defined below in the current playback direction.
+Each call to this API steps the woke playback to the woke next unit defined below in the woke current playback direction.

 Param[0]
 ^^^^^^^^